GRIFFINCollaboration/griffin-dashboard/static/xTags/clock/README.md

 This custom element provides fine monitoring and control for GRIFFIN's CSACs.
 It is populated with the appropriate information via a custom `postClockChan` event listner, and relies on form submission to the node backend to do most of its ODB parameter writing.

 ###Attributes
- - `MIDAS`: host:port of the MIDAS experiment the HV frontends for this detector are living at.
+ - `MIDAS`: host:port of the MIDAS experiment the GRIF-Clk frontends are living at.

 ###Event Listeners
  - `postClockChan`, exepcts `detail` object with keys: